gregmcguffey/BagOUtils/src/Guards/readme.md

 and if the logic fails, an exception is throuwn.

 ## API
-The following *guards* are available.
+The following *guards* are available and they use a standard exception.

 Type | Method | Use
 -----|--------|-------